Two Very Different Trips, Both Called a Charter

 The Social Experience

-Others book fishing trips specifically to be out on the water with their own group — a family outing, a trip with friends, a bachelor party, a corporate day on the water — and sharing a boat with strangers actively works against the experience they are after.
-For any situation where the group dynamic is the point, private is the obvious choice.
+Others book a trip precisely to be on the water with their own people — a family outing, a trip with old friends, a bachelor party, a work day on the water.
+For those groups, strangers on the boat work directly against the point of the trip.
+When the group dynamic is the point, private is the obvious call.

 Seasickness: A Practical Note